 Lost Creek Park | Great Recreation Area in Sugar Land, Texas

-Our discovery of Lost Creek Park was actually made by accident.
+Our discovery of Lost Creek Park happened by accident.
 We had just spent some glorious hours in Oyster Creek Park which was our destination for the day in Sugar Land.
 We had already walked along the paved asphalt trail to the right of the spectacular water feature that follows along Oyster Creek.
-It was a one way trail.
-After returning via the same trail we circled around a grassy area of that park and found a trail that continued in another direction.
-Little did we realize that we would be entering another park but that is exactly what happened.
+It was a one-way trail.
+After returning via the same trail, we circled a grassy area of that park and found a path that continued in another direction.
+Little did we realize that we would be entering another park but that is what happened.

 There are mile markers posted along the trail.
-Most of the trail takes one through natural areas where wildlife can be spotted.
-We saw a number of turtles lined up on a fallen log in the water and an abundance of birds.
+Most of the path takes one through natural areas where wildlife can be spotted.
+We saw several turtles lined up on a fallen log in the water and an abundance of birds.
 While on the bridge we could see fish swimming in the creek.
-We did not see any alligators such as the one we spotted in Oyster Creek Park along the trail however signs are posted warning of their existence in the park.
+We did not see any alligators such as the one we spotted in Oyster Creek Park along the trail however posted signs warn of their existence in the park.

-After walking through a relatively wild area we discovered people playing in soccer fields and on playground structures.
-We finally realized that we had discovered the 21 acre Lost Creek Park from the back end of it via the connecting trail to Oyster Creek Park.
+After walking through a relatively wild area, we discovered people playing in soccer fields and on playground structures.
+We finally realized that we had found the 21 acres Lost Creek Park from the back end of it via the connecting trail to Oyster Creek Park.

 Amenities within Lost Creek Park include the following:

-- 7 soccer fields.
-6 of them are lighted and for youth play.
-1 adult field is not lighted.
+- Seven soccer fields.
+Six of them are lighted and for youth play.
+One adult field does not have lights.
 (This is the home of the Eclipse Soccer Club).